vuestorefront/vue-storefront/packages/core/docs/guide/composables.md

 ```

 For some composables (like `useProduct` ) you will need to pass a unique ID as a parameter (it can be a product ID, category ID etc.).
 Others (like `useCart`) do not require an ID passed.
 You can always check a composable signature in the [API Reference](TODO)

+## Anatomy of a Composable

+Every Vue Storefront composable usually returns three main pieces:

+- main data object.
+This is essential data exposed by the composable, like `products` for `useProduct`
+- supportive data objects (like `loading` and `error`)
+- `search` or `load` function